-Mark T. Llewellyn, P.E., President
+Mark T. Llewellyn, P.E., Secretary

 As a Professional Engineer, Mark Llewellyn has had the opportunity to lead the planning and design of multiple greenway, trail, & park projects across Florida.
 The most notable greenway and trail projects include the Withlacoochee Bay Trail, Four Freedoms Trail, O'Leno to Ichetucknee Trail, Lake Okeechobee Scenic Trail, Gopher Frog and Alligator Trail, and Capital Cascade Trail.

 Mark co-founded Genesis in 1987 and currently serves as the firm's President and CEO.
 Genesis has a long history of providing professional civil engineering and planning services for both private and public sector clients with a passion for taking projects from Vision to Reality.

 Mark is a Brigham Young University graduate with over 30 years of Civil Engineering experience.
 His professional affiliations include the Florida Engineering Society, Institute of Transportation Engineers and the American Society of Civil Engineers.